gman999/doc/openbsd/soekris-4801-openbsd.md

 As the system reboots remove the USB disk with the install media and the CF card adapter.

+Ideally, the bootstrap computer will boot normally, and you didn't do a fresh OpenBSD install to the wrong disk.
+Measure twice, cut once!

 ###Pre-First Boot Configuration###

 There is an important set of changes to make to successfully boot the Soekris board with OpenBSD as there is no VGA output, and the default output is to console.